OregonBanner/experience-manager-65.zh-Hans/help/forms/using/aem-document-services-programmatically.md

  * A field lock dictionary specifies a list of fields that are locked when the signature field is signed.
 A locked field prevents users from making
  * changes to the field.
 A seed value dictionary contains constraining information that is used at the time the signature is applied.
  * For example, you can change permissions that control the actions that can occur without invalidating a signature.
- * By modifying an existing signature field, you can make changes to the PDF document to reflect changing business requirements.
+ * By modifying an existing signature field, you can change the PDF document to reflect changing business requirements.
 For example,
  * a new business requirement may require locking all document fields after the document is signed.
  * This section explains how to modify a signature field by amending both field lock dictionary and seed value dictionary values.
  * Changes made to the signature field lock dictionary result in all fields in the PDF document being locked when a signature field is signed.